Properties of pedestrians walking in line without density constraint: Spontaneous choice of headway and velocity in density-free 1D flows

-Here it appears that although the constraints are relaxed in many ways, all experiments still fit to the high density regime (see the yellow dashed line and the low headway part of the cyan data in Fig.~\ref{fig_vh}).
-The typical time associated with the yellow fit is $0.54$, even smaller than the $0.74$ s found at high density in~\cite{jelic2012a}.
-If we interpret this time as an adaptation time scale, this would mean that in the new experiments of the present paper, participants remain vigilant and stay on a fast adaptation branch, even though they would be free to choose a more relaxed pace and larger distances.
+\magentaw{It appears that the data of our new experiments, } although the constraints are relaxed in many ways \magentaw{ and quite large headways are involved}, still \magentaw{mostly align with} the high density regime of~\cite{jelic2012a}.
+This would mean that in the new experiments of the present paper, participants remain vigilant and stay on a fast \magentaw{reaction } branch, even though they would be free to choose a more relaxed pace and larger distances.
 One might wonder if this could be a sign of social pressure: participants have more freedom, but their decisions have collective effects, hence a higher level of attention.

-We have also plotted on fig.~\ref{fig_vh} the curve $h=v$ with $h$ in $m$ and $v$ in $m/s$.
-This curve gives the limit for a collision time of $1$s if the predecessor would suddenly stop and its follower would keep its speed constant.
-In other words, for any point below this curve there would be a high risk of collision if the participant had a reaction time of $1$ s and if the driver was also able to stop immediately after being warned.
-We can see that although some data are very close to this line, they never cross it.